Kelley School of Business: Rankings

-Undergraduate School
+Undergraduate school

-The Kelley School of Business undergraduate program has been ranked in the top 15 in the nation for over fifteen years and in the top 10 in the last six, across various publications.
+The Kelley School of Business undergraduate program is consistently ranked among the top 10 in the country across various publications.

-In its most recent ranking, Bloomberg Businessweek ranked the Kelley School of Business 1st among public business schools.
+In its most recent ranking, Bloomberg Businessweek ranked the undergraduate Kelley School of Business 1st among public business schools.
 Overall, it was ranked the 4th in the nation for its undergraduate B.S. in Business out of more than 100 of the top business schools in America.
-In 2015, Kelley was also ranked 4th.
-The 2016 ranking for "Best Undergraduate Business Schools" by Poets & Quants ranked the Kelley School of Business 7th in the nation and 2nd among public schools.
+The prior year, Kelley was also ranked 4th.
+The 2016 ranking for "Best Undergraduate Business Schools" by Poets&Quants ranked the Kelley School of Business 7th in the nation and 2nd among public schools.
 Kelley is also ranked 2nd in academic excellence.
 In 2017, Poets & Quants ranks Kelley 6th in the nation, and 2nd in terms of employment.
 It lists an acceptance rate of around 37% and an average ACT and SAT of 30 and 1370 respectively.
-The Kelley School of Business is ranked 10th overall for its Undergraduate Business Program according to U.S. News & World Report.
-In a 2016 survey of over 1,000 recruiters by Bloomberg Businessweek, the undergraduate school was ranked 4th in the nation, 1st among public universities.
-Kelley also ranked No. 1 as the school ‘Most Recommended by Alumni’ and ‘Best Career Advising” by Poets and Quants.
+The Kelley School of Business is ranked 8th overall for its Undergraduate Business Program according to U.S. News & World Report.
+In a 2016 survey of over 1,000 recruiters by Businessweek, the undergraduate school was ranked 4th in the nation, 1st among public universities.

-In 2019, U.S. News ranked these undergraduate programs within the top 15 in the nation: